yulequan/PU-Net/README.md

    git clone https://github.com/yulequan/PU-Net.git
    cd PU-Net
    ```
+2. Compile the TF operators
+   Follow the above information to compile the TF operators.

-2. To train the model:
+3. Train the model:
   First, you need to download the training patches in HDF5 format from [GoogleDrive](https://drive.google.com/file/d/1te8d1y2BTFBL_3CB1jpqbOFzkkjvtKsE/view?usp=sharing) and put it in folder `h5_data`.
   Then run:
    ```shell